hetznercloud/hcloud-go/README.md

 within minor releases.

-While experimental features will be announced in the release notes, you can also find whether a struct or function is experimental in its docstring:
+While experimental features will be announced in the release notes, you can also find whether a struct or function is experimental in its Go code comment:

 ```go
 // Experimental: $PRODUCT is experimental, breaking changes may occur within minor releases.